About the Journal

 Open Access Policy

 The journal provides immediate free access to content based on the principle that making search available to the public facilitates a broader and more global exchange of knowledge.
+The publication has no associated cost for the authors.
 However, we recommend not to freely publish the provisional manuscript documents that are not peer-reviewed out of the journal, and we take no responsibility for their content.

 The Journal of Neuroeducation (JONED) maintains in its editorial practice rigorous technical and ethical protocols for the publication of papers and shows special interest in avoiding any malpractice in these matters.
 In this sense, JONED is governed by the following code of ethics: